1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Finish Name Rarity Notes

-Walnut Rare (Late '68) This finish became standard in 1969–70 to compete with the Gretsch aesthetic, but the earliest batches appeared in late 1968.
+Walnut Rare (Late '68) Became standard in 1969–70 to compete with the Gretsch look.
+A few late-1968 examples are out there.

-Deep Dive: Hardware & Electronics
+Hardware and Electronics

 The "No-i-Dot" Logo